Constance Rourke: Biography

 Rourke specialized in American popular culture.
 She wrote numerous pieces of criticism for magazines like The Nation and The New Republic.
-However, she made her name as a writer of biographies and biographical sketches of notable American figures, such as John James Audubon, P.T.
-Barnum, Lotta Crabtree, Davy Crockett, and Charles Sheeler, as well as books exploring different components of American culture and its history, of which American Humor: A Study of the National Character, first published in 1931, is the most famous.
+However, she made her name as a writer of biographies and biographical sketches of notable American figures, such as John James Audubon, P. T. Barnum, Lotta Crabtree, Davy Crockett, Harriet Beecher Stowe, and Charles Sheeler, as well as books exploring different components of American culture and its history, of which American Humor: A Study of the National Character, first published in 1931, is the most famous.
+It has never gone out of print.
 During the 1930s she worked on the Index of American Design as part of the Federal Art Project of the Works Progress Administration.
-Her work was essential in the formation of the scholarly fields of American Studies and American Literature.
-Two of her books received the Newbery Honor award.